Sylius/Sylius/docs/components/Inventory/basic_usage.rst

     $inventoryUnitRepository; // Repository model.
     $product = new Product(); // Stockable model.
-    $eventDispatcher; // It gives possibilty to hook before or after each operation.
+    $eventDispatcher; // It gives possibility to hook before or after each operation.
     // If you are not familiar with events.
 Check symfony event dispatcher.

     $availabilityChecker = new AvailabilityChecker(false);